-As the digital publishing world evolves and becomes more sophisticated, advertisers want to capture the minds of online audiences as well.
+As the digital media world evolves and is becomes more sophisticated, advertisers want to capture the minds of online audiences as well.

-Without the right process, people and platforms in place, these publishers are bound to miss the target and fail.
+Without the right process, people and platforms in place, you are bound to miss the target and fail.

 A shift in thinking is crucial to success.

-In the print model, publishers earn revenue from the reach they have in their distribution channels.
+In the print model, media companies earn revenue from the reach they have in their distribution channels.
 Their reach allows them to sell advertisements that exist alongside readable content such as news stories.

-The shift from media distribution to media consumption dramatically lowers revenue capacity and puts significant pressure on publishers to deliver a compelling value proposition to advertisers.
+The shift from media distribution to media consumption dramatically lowers revenue capacity and puts significant pressure on companies to deliver a compelling value proposition to advertisers.

-Consider publishers like The Financial Times and Say Media, which both clearly understand the relevance of engaged time and have placed it at the center of their value proposition to advertisers and users.
-Like a growing number of publishers, they are showing they understand that just boosting traffic isn’t enough because not all traffic converts.
+Consider media organizations like The Financial Times and Say Media, which both clearly understand the relevance of engaged time and have placed it at the center of their value proposition to advertisers and users.
+Like a growing number of websites, they are showing they understand that just boosting traffic isn’t enough because not all traffic converts.

-As a user becomes increasingly engaged, they are more willing to pay for a digital publisher’s content or services.
+As a user becomes increasingly engaged, they are more willing to pay for a digital media organization’s content or services.
 A recent MIT Sloan Management Review report, titled Turning Content Viewers Into Subscribers, asserts that engagement is the key to turning casual readers into paying subscribers, and the ladder model as an effective framework to boost engagement over time.
-Using what the research dubs the “Ladder of Participation,” publishers can prompt site users to progressively accelerate their on-site engagement to become paying subscribers.
+Using what the research dubs the “Ladder of Participation,” you can prompt site users to progressively accelerate their on-site engagement to become paying subscribers.

-While the engagement-focused model is beginning to resonate more strongly with a larger number of publishers, not all of them are making the transition as efficiently as they could.
+While the engagement-focused model is beginning to resonate more strongly with a larger number of media organizations, not all of them are making the transition as efficiently as they could.

-Facebook is now being used by many publishers to solve their digital publishing dilemma of increasing engagement with their community, website, brand and content creators.
-Publishers are handing over this huge opportunity to a platform that has its own business goals, none of which are aligned with the publishers’ – Facebook’s commitment is to itself.
+Facebook is now being used by many media organizations to solve their digital publishing dilemma of increasing engagement with their community, website, brand and content creators.
+Media organizations are handing over this huge opportunity to a platform that has its own business goals, none of which are aligned with the organization – Facebook’s commitment is to itself.
 It is looking to solve its own audience development challenge of creating interactions with its brand, its community and its content.
-Facebook’s recent change to its algorithm—placing greater priority on posts from family and friends than on news feeds and posts from publishers—confirms this.
+Facebook’s recent change to its algorithm—placing greater priority on posts from family and friends than on news feeds and posts from companies—confirms this.
 The social media giant acknowledged this when it announced the change that “this update may cause reach and referral traffic to decline for some pages.”

-Digital publishers who rely too heavily on Facebook can count themselves among those who’ll see their reach dramatically reduced.
+Digital media organizations who rely too heavily on Facebook can count themselves among those who’ll see their reach dramatically reduced.

 The solution comes down to owning your engagement platform in order to take full advantage of your audience and drive engagement to meet your own business goals.

-When publishers commit to engagement and take ownership of their channels, and not rely on social media that has its own agendas, they can focus their efforts on increasing and owning their audience’s interactions, connections and relationships.
+When media organizations commit to engagement and take ownership of their channels, and not rely on social media that has its own agendas, they can focus their efforts on increasing and owning their audience’s interactions, connections and relationships.

-With Viafoura Audience Development Platform, publishers can grow their audience with their own customized solution and increase revenue.
+With Viafoura, you can grow your audience with your own customized solution and increase revenue.
 This is the first step in moving to a process and platform that is specifically built to work in today’s engagement driven digital world.